LSSTDESC/desc-data-portal/web/portal/templates/doc/dc2_sim_sky_survey.md

 If you're planning to run the example notebooks and don't already have JupyterLab on your laptop, see [these instructions](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

-## Images
+## Intermediate data products

+We provide a subset of intermediate data products from the LSST Science Pipelines, including raw images, calibrated exposures, and coadded images.
-Unlike the catalog datasets, it is not possible to choose a subset of the image collection datasets.
+Unlike the Table datasets, it is not possible to choose a even smaller subset of the intermediate data products that we provided.
-For a detailed description of the coadded images and associated files included, please see Appendix C of the [DESC DC2 Data Release Note](https://arxiv.org/abs/2101.04855).
+For a detailed description of these data products and associated files included, please see Section 3.4 of the [Data Release Note](https://arxiv.org/abs/2101.04855).

-Two image collections (of different sky coverages) are provided. `DC2 coadd dr6 v2` includes all coadded images belonging to tracts 3828 and 3829. `DC2 coadd dr6 v2 small` includes coadded images for a single patch for each of these tracts.
+To see how these intermediate data products are organized, please see Appendix C of the [Data Release Note](https://arxiv.org/abs/2101.04855).